Degrees

 In Year 1, students complete all of the core coursework requirements.
 Two 5-week rotations per quarter take place in fall and winter; students are generally expected to secure a thesis lab by the start of spring quarter, but spring rotations are not unheard of.
 The program will financially support students who need spring rotations, but that support can only be extended through a student's July 1st stipend payment.

-In Year 2, students complete their remaining degree requirements (electives, seminars, ethics), pass the Qualifying Examination (QE) given by five faculty in the spring and no later than the fall of Year 3, and advance to candidacy.
+In Year 2, students complete their remaining degree requirements (electives, seminars, ethics), pass the Qualifying Examination (QE) in the spring or summer, and advance to candidacy.

 After advancing to candidacy, students conduct and complete their dissertation research under the direction of a research mentor who can be referred to in different university spaces as their major professor, advisor, or - as we say in the BMCDB community - their PI.
 A dissertation committee of at least three faculty approves the thesis, and the student delivers an exit seminar on this work to complete the degree.